Symbi-OS/virt/symbiote/kickstart/README.md

 Requirements:
-You need a network connection to pull the disk image.
+You need a network connection to pull the disk image and install packages.

-We allocate memory and vcpus to the VM, check if you're happy with those properties.
+We allocate 3/4 of your system memory and the full count of cpus to the VM, check if you're happy with those properties.

-The disk will be allocated lazily.
+We allocate a 200G disk lazily.
+You do not need that much space up front.

-Assume you have a dir here called disks
+The disk lives in the ./disk directory which will be created here, but is a degree of freedom for you to mount another disk if you want.